‘Worldschooling' their 4-year-old child, this family has traveled to 23 countries so far this year

 "You won't be able to travel anymore after having children."
 Carol Tan, 36, and Rakcent Wong, 35, often received that age-old advice before having their son, Atlas — but they were determined to prove the naysayers wrong.

-The Singaporean family took a sabbatical to "worldschool" their 4-year-old child and has traveled from Switzerland to Denmark to Nepal, across 23 countries since the start of the year.
+The Singaporean family took a sabbatical from work to "worldschool" their 4-year-old child and has traveled from Switzerland to Denmark to Nepal, across 23 countries since the start of the year.

 What is 'worldschooling'?